-How do you find the college setting that’s right for you?
+How do you find the college setting and location that’s right for you?
 Start by asking yourself these questions.

 The location of a college can influence many aspects of your college experience, including how often you can travel home for breaks, how much time you spend getting to class, your extracurricular activities, internship opportunities, and more.
 Here are some questions to ask yourself when creating your college list:

 Questions to Find Your Ideal College Location

 - Do I want to attend college in a rural, suburban, or urban area?

 - Do I want to be far from home and on my own or close enough to travel home on the weekends?

 - What is the weather typically like during the academic year?

 - What kinds of recreational opportunities and amenities (like grocery stores) are in the area?